Valeriereds/Side-scroller/README.md

 ## Descriptions

 Our side-scrolling single-level javascript game, JumpIt NYC, was made through a wonderfully seamless, collaborative effort.
-Our game started out with only a sprite-sheet attached to it's assets folder, and a dream attached to our hearts.
+Our game started out with only a sprite-sheet attached to its assets folder and a dream attached to our hearts.
 But with a team willing to put in the work over a straight week, we built our game from scratch, debugging every syntax issue that came across our path.
 We started out with creating and fleshing out the game's database models for the User and Score, defining the relationships between them, and tackling the routes to retrieve and post our user's data input.
 The toughest part of the whole endeavor was by far making and testing our routes.
 Many, many times it was syntax, but going over our code step-by-step helped our team figure out what we might have missed.
-Our second biggest issue turned into linking each handlebar page to it's appropriate fetch request, making sure the button was redirecting properly on the front end, as well as only letting the authorized user(one who's logged in) go past the initial log in page.
-Using the WithAuth middleware, the application prevents anyone who's not logged in to access any secure pages, so it was a no-brainer using it for our routes.
-Last, but absolutely not least in the slightest, we had to build a functional, 80's era inspired, pixelated, side-scrolling game!
-One brave member of our team tackled this hurdle solo, and blew way past our beginner expectations, while also learning how to use canvas, as this was the starting point in creating our game.
-He referenced the Frank's Laboratory tutorial throughout development of this game, which helped pave the way for him to not only build a working game, but include a few extra features as well!
+Our second biggest issue turned into linking each handlebar page to its appropriate fetch request, making sure the button was redirecting properly on the front end.
+We then had to control site access, ensuring that only authorized users- here, any user who is properly logged in using a username and password- were able to access the game.
+We adopted a WithAuth middleware seen elsewhere in the course for our purposes.
+Last, but absolutely not least in the slightest, we had to build a functional, 80's-era-inspired, pixelated, side-scrolling game!
+One brave member of our team tackled this hurdle solo, and blew way past our beginner expectations.
+This meant learning how to use canvas, an entirely new technology to us.
+We were able to meet our initial expectations for JumpIt NYC's gameplay, and even add in some extras!
+As noted in this README's credits section, we followed the guidlines provided by Frank's Laboratory tutorial throughout development.
 Adding gameplay music, power-up and game-over sound effects, plus the functionality of the power-up itself, really pushed this game to the next level.
-Not only can you dodge an attack, now you can earn double the points as well!
-Our last issue was making sure our leaderboard handlebar page displayed the User name and score in a descending order.
-We referenced past class activities, as well as the documentation, to find our solution.
-Which turned out to be incorrect syntax, our toughest enemy.
+Not only can players jump over the advancing rats, but they can earn double the points while doing so!
+Our last issue was making sure our leaderboard handlebar page displayed the player name and score in a descending order.
+We referenced past class activities, as well as the documentation, to find our solution- syntax!
+(Syntax remains the advancing oversized rat to our team, our toughest enemy...).
 This was our team's first effort with making a game, and we hope you enjoy it playing it as much as we enjoyed watching our work come to life!

 Future improvements include:
 - Choose a character from various sprites and save it to user profile